Aimanfaiz1999/Energy-Efficiency-Monitoring-Station/README.md

 2. **AWS Setup**:
    - Set up your AWS account if you haven't already.
    - Create two AWS SQS queues, one for gas and one for electricity.
-   - Configure AWS Lambda functions to trigger when data arrives in these queues.
+   - Configure AWS Lambda function-Energy consumption to trigger when data arrives in these queues.
    - Set up AWS DynamoDB to store the processed data.
-   - Configure AWS Lambda functions to trigger when data arrives in dynamodb.
+   - Configure AWS Lambda function to trigger when data arrives in dynamodb.
    - Create an AWS SNS topic for email notifications.

+3. **AWS Policies and roles**:
+   - Create a new policy for reading into queues
+   - Assign that policy to Lambda function-Energy consumption role
+   - Assign full access to dynmodb policy and full access to SQS policy to AWS Lamda function-Energy consumption role
+   - Assign full access to dynmodb policy and full access to SNS policy to AWS Lamda function-Alert_gas role
+   - Assign full access to dynmodb policy and full access to SNS policy to AWS Lamda function-Alert_electricity role

-3. **Data Generation**:
+5. **Data Generation**:
    - Simulate data for gas and electricity usage.
 This can be achieved using Python scripts or any other preferred method.

-4. **Data Ingestion**:
+6. **Data Ingestion**:
    - Send the simulated data to the respective SQS queues created in the previous step.

-5. **Lambda Functions**:
+7. **Lambda Functions**:
    - Configure and deploy AWS Lambda functions to process incoming data from the queues.
    - The Lambda functions should perform average calculations for gas and electricity consumption.
    - Ensure that the results are saved to AWS DynamoDB for easy access and analysis.